mui/mui-x/docs/data/data-grid/server-side-data/index.md

 #### Existing server-side features

-The server-side `dataSource` will change a bit the way existing server-side features work.
+The server-side data source will change a bit the way existing server-side features like `filtering`, `sorting`, and `pagination` work.

 **Without data source**:
 When there's no data source, the features `filtering`, `sorting`, `pagination` will work on `client` by default.
-In order for them to work with server-side data, you need to set them to `server` explicitly and listen to the `onFilterModelChange`, `onSortModelChange`, `onPaginationModelChange` events to fetch the data from the server based on the updated variables.
+In order for them to work with server-side data, you need to set them to `server` explicitly and listen to the [`onFilterModelChange`](https://mui.com/x/react-data-grid/filtering/server-side/), [`onSortModelChange`](https://mui.com/x/react-data-grid/sorting/#server-side-sorting), [`onPaginationModelChange`](https://mui.com/x/react-data-grid/pagination/#server-side-pagination) events to fetch the data from the server based on the updated variables.

 ```tsx
 <DataGrid